Skill-Based Few-Shot Selection for In-Context Learning: Related Work

-\textbf{Few-shot selection} is one essential part for leveraging in-context learning.
-The standard approach is to utilize an off-the-shelf embedding model to encode raw inputs and select top-$k$ similar examples~\citep{gao2021making, liu2022makes, hu2022context}.
-To improve this standard approach on semantic parsing tasks, much prior work tried to inject task-specific information through fine-tuning: \citet{rubin2022learning} fine-tuned the embedding model based on the conditional probability under the language model; \citet{poesia2022synchromesh} trained the model to fit the target-side similarity; \citet{hu2022context} fine-tuned the model based on the similarity of between state changes; \citet{ye2023compositional} considered the interaction among in-context examples during training the selector.
+\textbf{Few-shot selection} is one essential part for in-context learning.
+The standard approach is to use an off-the-shelf embedding model to encode raw inputs and select top-$k$ similar examples~\citep{gao2021making, liu2022makes, hu2022context}.
+To improve in semantic parsing tasks, much prior work tried fine-tuning-based methods: \citet{rubin2022learning} fine-tuned the embedding model based on the conditional probability under the language model; \citet{poesia2022synchromesh} trained the model to fit the target-side similarity; \citet{hu2022context} fine-tuned the model based on the similarity of between state changes; \citet{ye2023compositional} considered the interaction among in-context examples during training the selector.
 Our work points in a new direction that does not require further fine-tuning: leveraging task-specific skills by prompting large language models to rewrite input queries.
 Beyond semantic parsing, some more recent work tried to explore training-free selection methods for in-context learning from different perspectives: \citet{nguyen2023context} and \citet{li2023finding} tried to distill the whole example bank into a small set of exemplars and focused on classification tasks; \citet{wu2023selfadaptive} improved classification tasks through information compression; \citet{ye2022complementary} and \citet{ye2023explanation} mainly focused explanation-based tasks.
-This work proposes prompting extremely large language models to facilitate few-shot selection, which is a novel perspective to harness the power of in-context learning.
+This work proposes prompting extremely large models to facilitate few-shot selection, which is a novel perspective to harness the power of large language models.